RebelGuy/chat-mate/projects/server/readme.md

 Request data (body):
 - `newEmoji` (`PublicCustomEmojiNew`): *Required.* The new emoji's data.
 Note that the `symbol` must be unique, otherwise the request will get rejected.
 The image must be encoded as a base64 data URL and one of the following MIME types: `image/png`, `image/jpeg`, `image/svg+xml`.
+- `insertAtBeginning` (`boolean`): *Optional.* If true, the streamer's custom emojis' sort orders will be adjusted such that the new emoji is first in the list.
+Defaults to false.

 Returns data with the following properties:
 - `newEmoji` (`PublicCustomEmoji`): The new emoji that was created.